privacyguides/privacyguides.org/docs/android.en.md

 F-Droid is often recommended as an alternative to Google Play, particularly in the privacy community.
 The option to add third party repositories and not be confined to Google's walled garden has led to its popularity.
 F-Droid additionally has [reproducible builds](https://f-droid.org/en/docs/Reproducible_Builds/) for some applications, and is dedicated to free and open source software.
 However, there are problems with the official F-Droid client, their quality control, and how they build, sign and deliver packages, outlined in this [post](https://wonderfall.dev/fdroid-issues/).

-*[walled garden]: A walled garden (or closed platform) is one in which the service provider has control over applications, content, and/or media, and restricts convenient access to non-approved applicants or content.

 Sometimes the official F-Droid repository may fall behind on updates.
 F-Droid maintainers reuse package IDs while signing apps with their own keys, which is not ideal as it does give the F-Droid team ultimate trust.
 The Google Play version of some apps may contain unwanted telemetry or lack features that are available in the F-Droid version.

 We have these general tips: